woocommerce/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 ## Client Side integration

-The client side integration consists of an API for registering both _express_ payment methods (those that consist of a one button payment process initiated by the shopper such as Stripe ApplePay or GooglePay), and payment methods such as _cheque_, Paypal Standard, or Stripe Credit Card.
+The client side integration consists of an API for registering both _express_ payment methods (those that consist of a one button payment process initiated by the shopper such as Stripe ApplePay or GooglePay), and payment methods such as _cheque_, PayPal Standard, or Stripe Credit Card.

 In both cases, the client side integration is done using registration methods exposed on the `blocks-registry` API.
 You can access this via the `wc` global in a WooCommerce environment (`wc.wcBlocksRegistry`).

-You'll see that we also Webpack configured in the blocks repository to expose this API on `@woocommerce/blocks-registry` which you can implement in your own build process as well.
+> Note: In your build process, you could do something similar to what is done in the blocks repository which [aliases this API as an external on `@woocommerce/blocks-registry`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/e089ae17043fa525e8397d605f0f470959f2ae95/bin/webpack-helpers.js#L16-L35).

 ### Express payment methods - `registerExpressPaymentMethod( options )`